Crawford County, Kansas

-Crawford County (county code CR) is a county located in Southeast Kansas.
+Crawford County is a county located in Southeast Kansas.
+Its county seat is Girard, and its most populous city is Pittsburg.
 As of the 2020 census, the county population was 38,972.
-Its county seat is Girard, and its most populous city is Pittsburg.
-The county was named in honor of Samuel J. Crawford, Governor of Kansas.
+The county was named in honor of Samuel Crawford, the third governor of Kansas.

-Located in the Osage Cuestas and Cherokee Lowlands, it lies halfway between Kansas City, Missouri and Tulsa, Oklahoma.
-Crawford County, and much of southeast Kansas, was founded on coal mining, the Pittsburg-Weir Coalfield being located here, and is still known for mining today.
 Pittsburg State University is located in Crawford County.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the British defeated France in the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the former New France land west of the Mississippi to France, but kept title to about 7,500 square miles.
 In 1803, the United States acquired much of the West and most of the land for modern-day Kansas as part of the 828,000-square mile Louisiana Purchase, at a cost of 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, and in 1861 Kansas was admitted as the 34th U.S. state.
 The preceding years had been filled with violence as settlers arrived on both sides of the slavery question; the residents voting for Kansas to enter as a free state were the majority.
-In 1867, Crawford County was established (formed from Bourbon and Cherokee counties).
+In 1867, Crawford County was established (formed from Bourbon and Cherokee counties) on the Cherokee Neutral Lands, which were originally established as a buffer zone between the Osage tribe and the State of Missouri.
 It is named for Samuel J. Crawford, who was the governor in office at the time.